Microtia means "small ear".

 Implanted hearing devices:

 The MedEl Bonebridge is now available for children over 5 years who have suitably favourable anatomy on CT scanning.
 The Med El Soundbridge is also a treatmnent option for some children as young as two years of age.
 These are two part devices, with an implant under the skin inserted behind the ear during a short operative procedure, and a small, round button shaped external aid which sits in the hair over the top of the internal device.
 They are held closely together by magnets.
-Unlike the BAHA device (mentioned below), there is no implant passing through the skin, and therefore there is much less long term maintenance required.
+Unlike the BAHA device (mentioned below), there is no implant passing through the skin, and therefore there is no long term maintenance required.
 People who use these devices are able to swim and shower normally, but must remember to take the external aid off before doing so (just like you should take your glasses off before showering!)
 These devices are capable of an excellent level of hearing restoration.

 (Images copyright to Med El)